 “I’m at my computer for super long hours.
-My wrist hurts.”
+I have wrist pain!”

 More often than not, you may have complained of having your hands full and not being able to pursue other interests outside of work.
 Given a chance though, how would you choose to spend your leisure time?
 Take up a new hobby, go hiking in the wild, or learn a new sport?
 Do you realize that all of these leisure pursuits also require an extensive use of your hands?